MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-ReportSubmissionRule.md

 ## SYNOPSIS
 This cmdlet is available only in the cloud-based service.

 Use the Get-ReportSubmissionRule cmdlet to view the report submission rule in your cloud-based organization.
-The report submission rule identifies the user submissions mailbox (where to deliver user reported messages).
+The report submission rule identifies the reporting mailbox where user reported messages are delivered.

 For information about the parameter sets in the Syntax section below, see [Exchange cmdlet syntax](https://learn.microsoft.com/powershell/exchange/exchange-cmdlet-syntax).